raymondbutcher/pretf/docs/tutorial/dynamic-references.md

 The previous page has 5 dynamic resources but nothing is done with them.
-To access an attribute of a resource, just... access it:
+To access an attribute of a resource, just... access it.

+This does not return the actual dynamic value of the resource managed by Terraform.
+Instead, it returns an interpolation reference string for Terraform to use when it runs.

 ```python
 # animals.tf.py